ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## Putting it All Together with KittyCatch: Part 3 - Balance the Data
+## Putting it All Together with KittyCatch: Part 3 - Balance the Data.

 ```yaml
 type: NormalExercise